BlockCertsAI/BCAI-Canon/WHITEPAPER.md

 As a result, blockchain adoption in the real economy has remained constrained not by lack of interest, but by architectures that demand irreversible change before trust, reliability, and compliance can be demonstrated.

+This migration risk constitutes the primary adoption barrier for blockchain systems in the real economy.
+The Agentic Digital Twin (ADT), described in Section 12, is explicitly designed to remove this barrier by enabling incremental adoption without replacement.

 ---

 ## 3. Genesis-Block Identity